Updated on

 If you need to get out of a lease, one of your options is to find a qualified tenant that wants to sign on for the remaining months.

-The below steps walk you through each step that needs to happen in order to transfer a lease from one renter to another.
+A lease transfer may not be the best way depending on your situation—make sure to read up on your different options before you start the lease transfer process.
+The below steps walk you through exactly what needs to happen in order to transfer a lease from one renter to another.

-Check local laws to see if your landlord is required to mitigate damages caused by unpaid rent.
-They are in most states.
-If your landlord is required to mitigate damages, then they're obligated to accept your assignee—as long as he or she is as financially qualified as you.
+For example, if state law requires your landlord to mitigate damages caused by unpaid rent then your landlord is obligated to accept your assignee—as long as he or she is as financially qualified as you.

 For example: imagine that you're paying $1,000 per month in rent, and there are six months left on your lease.
 If you want to leave early, then you're responsible for $6,000 in damages.
 By finding a renter who wants to take over the remaining six months on your lease, then you're giving your landlord an opportunity to avoid those damages.
 In this situation, the landlord is required to let you market your rental and accept any qualified renters you present them with.